Skip to main content

-This architecture demonstrates industrial data integration from factory floor to cloud, showcasing best-practice design patterns for manufacturing analytics, AI-driven operations and edge computing across the Databricks Data Intelligence Platform.
+This architecture demonstrates industrial data integration from factory floor to cloud, IT/OT convergence, creating a reference for production analytics (OEE), agentic process control, and edge AI across the Data Intelligence Platform and key partners.

 Data integration and processing

-Industrial systems (ERP, sensors, equipment) feed raw data through DataOps into cloud-based medallion architecture, where it’s cleaned and enriched through Bronze, Silver and Gold layers for different use cases.
+Industrial systems (ERP, sensors, equipment) feed raw data through Industrial DataOps platforms into a cloud-based medallion architecture, where it’s cleaned and enriched through Bronze, Silver and Gold layers for different use cases.

-- Analytics and intelligence: Processed data powers business intelligence dashboards for production metrics (OEE, compliance, real-time counts) and trains AI models for predictive maintenance, quality control and performance optimization
+• Analytics and intelligence: Processed data powers business intelligence dashboards for production metrics (OEE, compliance, real-time counts) and real-time alerts and trains AI models for production scheduling, maintenance management, and quality inspection.

-- AI agents and edge deployment: Advanced AI agents handle field service recommendations and autonomous production control, with models deployed to edge devices near equipment for real-time, low-latency decision-making and safety controls
+• AI agents and edge deployment: AI agents orchestrate field service recommendations, production control recommendations and facilitate root cause analysis, with models trained in the cloud and deployed to edge devices near equipment for real-time, low-latency decision-making and safety controls.

 Data flows